Apply for Financial Aid

 Free Application for Federal Student Aid (FAFSA)

-In order to complete the online application, you must first have a PIN: one for the student and one for the parent.
-Apply online for a PIN.
-The PIN serves as an electronic signature.
+In order to complete the online application, you must first have a FSA ID: one for the student and one for the parent.
+Apply online for a FSA ID.
+The FSA ID serves as an electronic signature.
 This is the only application needed to apply for aid at Kutztown University.
 By listing Kutztown University as a school of choice (KU's federal school code is 003322), the FAFSA data is electronically transmitted to us.

 - Students and parents wishing to complete the paper FAFSA can call 1-800-4FEDAID (1-800-433-3243) to request a maximum of three paper FAFSAs.